mattinew/mattinew/README.md

 # Good news, everyone! 🚀
 ## 🤖 Mattia Colombo ✏️ _Creative Coder_ ⌨️
-_For work_, I design ICs (commonly know as microchips), rolling in the semiconductor industry for more than a decade.<br/>
+_For work_, I design ICs (commonly know as microchips).
+I have been rolling in the semiconductor industry for more than a decade.<br/>
 My career developed accidentally across parallel roles, and now I'm doing my best to keep it that way, strengthening connections. <br/>
 Most of my efforts are now focused towards RTL digital design, system architecture for power management devices, and development of best practices and new methodologies.<br/><br/>
 _For fun_, I have been trying to learn how to create small single-page-applications for desktop and mobile.
-I'm on a long path that weirldy started in Matlab, went to Tk/PyQt, and now is hanging close to web development, but there is still a long way to get there.<br/><br/>
+I'm on a long path that weirdly started in Matlab, went to Tk/PyQt, and now is hanging close to web development, but there is still a long way to get there.<br/><br/>
-_For relax_, I design digital illustrations and logos for small events and I struggle with video editing and playing chess.<br/>
+_For relax_, I design digital illustrations and logos for small events and I make stickers out of them.
+I also struggle with video editing and playing chess.<br/>

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mattia-colombo-8b85007b/)](https://www.linkedin.com/in//mattia-colombo-8b85007b/)
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:matti.new@gmail.com)](mailto:matti.new@gmail.com)
 <br/>

-## My motivations
+## My Passions
 🔧 Handling everything included between a µC and an impact drill.<br/>
-🖋️ Spending savings for mechanical pencils, fineliners and illustrations.<br/>
+🖋️ Spending savings for mechanical pencils, fineliners and illustration books.<br/>
 🚲 Dreaming bikes, mountains and pizza.<br/>
 👀 Inspired by masters doing what they do best.<br/>
 <br/>